Paderborn: Subdivisions

+Climate

 Demographics

 Paderborn has a population of over 144,000, of which approximately 10% are students at the local university (Paderborn University).
 Additionally, about 10,000 members or relatives of members of the British armed forces live within Westfalen Garrison, but are not included in the nominal population size.

 60% of the population are Catholics, 20% Lutherans and 20% members of other faiths or not religious.

 Economy

 Paderborn is the headquarters of the former Nixdorf Computer AG, which was acquired by Siemens in the early 1990s and known as Siemens-Nixdorf for about ten years.
 The company is now known as Diebold Nixdorf, which is still located in Paderborn, but Siemens retains a considerable presence in the city.